Chrisnovic N'sa: International career

 In 2014, he made his debut in the Canadian youth program at an identification camp for the Canada U15 team.

 In 2017, he was called up to a Quebec-Canada U20 team to play friendlies against Haiti U20, who were preparing for the 2017 Jeux de la Francophonie.
-He was then named to the Quebéc U20 team for the 2017 Jeux de la Francophonie.
+He was then named to the Quebec U20 team for the 2017 Jeux de la Francophonie.

 Personal life

 His younger brother, Felix, is also a professional soccer player.
 N'sa has a big presence on the social media app TikTok, with him being nicknamed 'Tik Tok Man' by his HFX Wanderers coach Stephen Hart.